Sakshi-Rani-21/Healthcare-Analysis-PowerBI-/README.md

 - **Analysis:** Detailed analysis on patient demographics, feedbacks of patients, resource utilization, and more.
 - **Interactive Dashboards:** Users can interact with the dashboards to explore the data and drill down into specific areas of interest.
 ## Dataset
-To access the dataset open [healthcare dataset]( https://github.com/Sakshi-Rani-21/Healthcare-Analysis-PowerBI-/blob/main/Papollo-Healtcare-Dataset.xlsx)I
+To access the dataset open [healthcare dataset]( https://github.com/Sakshi-Rani-21/Healthcare-Analysis-PowerBI-/blob/main/Papollo-Healtcare-Dataset.xlsx)
+To see the power bi dashboard first download Microsoft Power BI then open [healthcare dashboard]